Tc4s3/ansigradient/README.md

 do whatever you like with it, im giving it no license think of this as effectively public domain lol all i did was stir the ship deepseek plotted the course.

+# what how
+Git clone this shit or just yank the script ansigradients2.sh chmod +x that thin ad run it, ive included two example files of the output of a gradient based of #000000, #7a7b7a & #FFFFFF.

 I'm putting this here incase anyone else needs a similar tool. i have absolutely zero maintainance intentions, no warranty, use at your own risk, enjoy!